 When planning a special event, it's tempting to put simplicity and convenience first, not to mention cost.
-For this reason, a catering delivery service often seems a more attractive prospect than accommodating a mobile kitchen on-site.
+For this reason, a catering delivery service often seems a more attractive prospect than accommodating an on-site catering.
 With a delivery-only service, you can choose your food and get it delivered to your home or party venue, ready to unwrap and serve to your guests.

 But when it comes down to it, the most important question to ask is this: How special do you want your special event to be?

 There are a number of sacrifices one makes in favour of cost by choosing a delivery-only catering service.
 One of the most obvious is forgoing a team of professional waiters.
 Whether you're hosting a wedding, a party, or a private dining event, the presence of top-notch, experienced butlers can make all the difference.
 Having a team to assist in setting up, serving, and clearing away also frees you up to enjoy the event.
 So much for the convenience of delivery-only catering!